notetakingforeggs/EventsPlatform/AssortedPlans/notes.md

 ## adb logcat | grep deep

-## Hibernate converts camelCase variable names into snake_case automatically based on capitalisation (presumably)
+#### Hibernate converts camelCase variable names into snake_case automatically based on capitalisation (presumably)
+ - NB this seems not to be the case when parsing json through the controller though.
+Make fields have the same names in general where possible